 The Company has been approved for funding under the Technology Partnerships Canada initiative of Industry Canada.
 The funding is to support the Company's research and development efforts in fast rate batteries and electric vehicles.
 The Company will receive contributions of up to 29.7% of the specified costs of the development project, to a maximum amount of \$6,700.
-Under the terms of the agreement, an amount up to a maximum of \$31,100 is to be repaid by royalties, commencing in 2007 through to 2013, with payment to be deferred or reduced if certain revenue thresholds are not achieved.
+Under the terms of the agreement, an amount up to a maximum of \$31,100 is to be repaid by royalties, commencing in 2007 through to 2013, with payment to be deferred or reduced if certain revenue thres holds are not achieved.
 For the fiscal year ended September 30, 2005, cumulative claims of \$2,524 have been received.
-Additional claims for \$219, \$508 and \$197 were received by the company during the quarter ended December 31, 2005, quarter ended March 31, 2006 and quarter ended June 30, 2006 respectively.
+Additional claims for \$219 and \$508 were received by the company during the quarter ended December 31, 2005 and quarter ended March 31, 2006 respectively.